 The study also confirmed a link between a gene and how much smoking affects breast cancer risk.
 Smoking and secondhand smoke exposure raises breast cancer risk more in women who have a slow-acting form of the NAT2 gene.
 The slow-acting NAT2 gene slows the body's ability to get rid of aromatic amines.
 Breast cancer risk in all long-term smokers is about 20% higher than in non-smokers.
 This study found that breast cancer risk was 27% higher in women with the slow-acting NAT2 gene who smoked.
 Other research has found that risk is 35% to 50% higher in long-term smokers with the slow-acting NAT2 gene.

-About 50% to 60% of white women and 35% to 40% of African American women have the slow-acting NAT2 gene.
+About 50% to 60% of white women and 35% to 40% of Black women have the slow-acting NAT2 gene.
 Some research has suggested that women who smoke and don't have the slow-acting NAT2 gene don't have a higher risk of breast cancer.
 Still, smoking can harm your heart and lungs affect your overall health.
 A routine test for the slow-acting NAT2 gene isn't available, so women usually don't know if they have it.

 Smoking can harm your health, including your breast health, at any age.
 If you don't smoke, don't start.
 If you do smoke, find a program or system to help you quit.
 Quitting is tough, but it's definitely worth it.
 The American Lung Association offers a free online smoking cessation program.
 Local chapters of the American Cancer Society offer the Fresh Start program to help people quit smoking.
 You can also call the ACS "Quitline" at 1-800-ACS-2345 to get support and free advice on how to stop smoking from trained counselors.